Send the link below via email or IMCopy

 Federal government war activities produced income that helped

-New Generation of Puerto Ricans: - -- Professionals with responsibilities.
-Dedication to Public Service & P R
+Who helped?
+New Generation of Puerto Ricans: - -- Professionals with responsibilities with an unparallelled dedication to Public Service & P R

 Jaime Benitez – as chancellor of the UPR – dynamic, great administration

 Roberto Sánchez Vilella – administration

 These people will work with Tugwell and were committed to the PPD platform